manski117/pokemon-random-team-generator/pokemon-random-team-generator/README.md

 ## Export to modal
 - make modal appear with text on button press.

+## Tests to write:
+- make sure no pokemon have same species
+- make sure no same item
+- make sure no combined stat total over 510
+- make sure no individual stat over 252

 ## Planned Future Features:
 - by type
 - abilities